AdobeDocs/adobe-io-runtime/src/pages/guides/using/creating_rest_apis.md

 # Creating REST APIs

+> Note: IO Runtime cleans up custom APIs that have not been accessed for 90 days.

 You can create REST APIs from web actions you&rsquo;ve deployed to Adobe I/O Runtime.
 Let&rsquo;s assume that you&rsquo;ve created four actions to manage CRUD operations for the `pet` entity: